KDurimel/GSEAtools/Readme.md

 Be cautious!
 ---------------------------
+* WARNING 1:
-WARNING 1 : This workflow needs some containerization (Conda, Packrat... )to work properly / ensure repdroducibility, which was not done under the context of this very short project.
+This workflow needs some containerization (Conda, Packrat... ) to work properly / ensure repdroducibility, which was not done under the context of this very short project.
 You need to install exactly the same R and package versions as cited in the "external dependencies" sections.
 Due to this, the [Web application](https://genial.shinyapps.io/GenialGSEA/) may stop working properly at any time.
 This project is not long term supported and any future bugs will be not fixed.

+* WARNING 2:
-WARNING 2 : Due to Shiny technical limitations, tasks launched in different tabs are not parallelised or processed asynchronously.
+Due to Shiny technical limitations, tasks launched in different tabs are not parallelised or processed asynchronously.

+* WARNING 3:
-WARNING 3 : This application works only with data formated like "human_retine.txt" example file (columns names and content).
+This application works only with data formated like "human_retine.txt" example file (columns names and content).

+* WARNING 4:
-WARNING 4 : A lot of APIs are used --> The better your internet connection is the faster the application runs.
+A lot of APIs are used --> The better your internet connection is the faster the application runs.

 Example dataset obtained from :